I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/netdispumdddi/nc-netdispumdddi-pfn-create-miracast-context.md

 <p>On success, this function returns <b>STATUS_SUCCESS</b>.
 Otherwise, the function returns an error code defined in the Ntstatus.h header.</p>

 ## -remarks
 <p>When this function is called, the Miracast user-mode driver should prepare all resources that it needs for a new Miracast connected session.</p>

 <p>The driver can call the callback functions pointed to by <i>pMiracastCallbacks</i> only during the lifetime of the current Miracast context.</p>

-<p>The operating system guarantees that only one of the <i>CreateMiracastContext</i>, <a href="..\netdispumdddi\nc-netdispumdddi-pfn-destroy-miracast-context.md">DestroyMiracastContext</a>, <a href="..\netdispumdddi\nc-netdispumdddi-pfn-start-miracast-session.md">StartMiracastSession</a>, and <a href="..\netdispumdddi\nc-netdispumdddi-pfn-stop-miracast-session.md">StopMiracastSession</a> functions is called at a time.</p>

-<p>When this function is called, the Miracast user-mode driver should prepare all resources that it needs for a new Miracast connected session.</p>

-<p>The driver can call the callback functions pointed to by <i>pMiracastCallbacks</i> only during the lifetime of the current Miracast context.</p>